kriasoft/graphql-starter-kit/README.md

 ├── .env.example                # Available application settings as a reference
 ├── docker-compose.yml          # Defines Docker services, networks and volumes
-├── Dockerfile                  # Commands for building a Docker image for production ├── Dockerfile.dev              # Commands for building a Docker image for development ├── package.json                # The list of project dependencies └── yarn.lock                   # Fixed versions of all the dependencies
+├── Dockerfile                  # Commands for building a Docker image for production ├── package.json                # The list of project dependencies └── yarn.lock                   # Fixed versions of all the dependencies
 ```